abstratium-dev/abstrastore/README.md

 - so how is BASE eventually consistent, if it has no transactions?
   - base will keep trying to write to other nodes and so eventually they will be consistent. that isn't the problem we are trying to solve. rather, we don't support transactions and so if a system failure occurs during a set of writes (a process) then the system will not know about the other things that the user wanted to do.  it can however try and ensure that the indexes are up to date with the data, using the mechanism described above which writes a single file containing all intentions, before then executing them.
 - do load and performance tests
+  - check how many concurrent transactions can be handled because we always need to check index and file versions against them in order to ignore non-committed data
 - add using https://pkg.go.dev/about#adding-a-package
 - sql parsing - https://github.com/xwb1989/sqlparser
 - put internal structs into internal package